Tuesday, February 21, 2012

 Well, my newspaper delivering days are over...sort of.
 I was asked to stay on another week due to some unforeseen carrier issues, so my last day was this past Sunday, 2/19.
 However, I am expecting a call in the next day or so asking me to deliver the route this weekend.
 I am leaning towards a yes answer as of now.

 In the meantime, I was able to sleep past 3:00 AM today and yesterday!!
 First time since late July 2011.
-All in all, I awoke around 3:00 about 530 out of the past 540 days to deliver papers.
+All in all, I awoke around 3:00 AM about 530 out of the past 540 days to deliver papers.
 For those of you who have never, or at least not recently been awake in the early morning hours, you should try it every once in a while.
-Do it on a day when the moon is on the full side and either rising of falling near sunrise.
+Do it on a day when the moon is on the full side and either rising or falling near sunrise.
 Priceless.

 A month or so ago I reported on some of the votes cast by our congressmen.
 Now that I am a one job man, at least for a while, I am hoping to detail the action of our elected officials more frequently.